Top

 your title goes here

-You can also use your custom color by entering the hex color code in the text box.
+Use your custom color by entering the hex color code in the text box.

-4. Select the template.
+1. Select the Pop-up template.

-5. Enter a name for the Pop-up segment by clicking the Untitled Pop-up text on top.
+2. Enter a name for the Pop-up segment by clicking the Untitled Pop-up text on top.

-6. Edit the Title, Description, and the Button Name.
+3. Edit the Title, Description, and the Button Name.

 your title goes here